lemontree0905/Coursera_How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

 - Bag of words
   - very large vectors, meaning of each value in vector is known
   - sklearn.feature_extraction.text.CountVectorizer
-  - TFiDF can be of use as postprocessing
+  - N-grams can help to use local context
+  - Postprocessing: TFiDF

     sklearn.feature_extraction.text.TfidfVectorizer

-  - N-grams can help to use local context

 - Embeddings
   - relatively small vectors, values in vector can be interpreted only in some cases, words with similar meaning often have similar embeddings
   - Words: word2vec, Glove, FastText, etc